vagi/HowTo/README.md

-# HowTo
+# HowTo Python

-This repository will be filled in with useful snippets and cheatsheets that are used repeatedly while programming in Python
+This repository will be filled in with useful snippets and cheatsheets.

 Detailed info is in the Wiki Section